Nivakaran-S/CustomVideoBroadcaster/README.md

 - Allowing you to use the modified video stream in Google Meet, Zoom, or any other video conferencing software.

 ## 🧠 Problem Statement
-🧩 The Issue: When you apply image processing using OpenCV, you get individual frames — not a video stream.
+🧩 The Issue: When you apply image processing using OpenCV, you get individual frames, not a video stream.
 But platforms like Google Meet require a continuous stream (like from a physical webcam).

 ## 💡 Solution
 ✅ The Fix: We create a virtual webcam using OBS (Open Broadcaster Software) and pyvirtualcam, allowing us to send processed video frames as a continuous stream.